 The TIPS procedure is where an artificial channel in the liver is created using a covered metallic stent.

-The procedure is performed by a highly trained interventional radiologist using flouroscopy and a catheter, wire and needle threaded into the
+The procedure is performed by a highly trained interventional radiologist using flouroscopy and a catheter, wire and needle threaded into the blockage area in the liver via the jugular vein.

 The patient was initially seen in a state of the art medical centre in Singapore.
 But unfortunately, physicians there were unable to place the stent.